- Rebooting Basics

 We all have the brain reward circuitry that makes food and sex rewarding.
 In fact, this is a survival mechanism.
 In a healthy brain, these rewards have feedback mechanisms for satiety or 'enough.'
 In someone with addiction, the circuitry becomes dysfunctional such that the message to the individual becomes 'more', which leads to the pathological pursuit of rewards and/or relief through the use of substances and behaviors.

-Thanks to advancements in behavioral addiction research, addiction experts and neurobiologists are now confident that sexual-behavior addictions are fundamentally the same as other addictions.
+Thanks to advancements in behavioral addiction research, addiction experts and neurobiologists are now confident that sexual-behavior addictions share the same fundamental the core brain changes as other addictions.
 It's time to empower healthcare professionals to align with the reality that Internet porn/sex addicts may be suffering from the brain changes seen in other addicts.
 By bringing textbooks and protocols up to date, we free healthcare providers to steer us more directly toward healthy sexuality, and avert lawsuits brought by misdiagnosed porn addicts.

 ASAM's statement is a great leap forward, but there's a lot of catching up to do.
 Thanks to decades of blinders, researchers still have little idea what the brain chemistry of sexual balance looks like, or why it promotes wellbeing.
 The meme that excess is both normal and risk-free lingers, despite warning signs for men, women and adolescents.